PODCAST: Are Germaphobes Right to Be So Worried?Nov. 1, 2022

 ZACH: Another thing I've seen is we have more hot air hand dryers now than paper towels, which is great for the environment.
 I'm sure there's, you know, a trade off there, but it's, I don't know, I feel just like I've been more successful cleaning my hands when I have the towel, like the tactile, like, okay, it's been wiped off.
 And sometimes like I feel like it just if it's blowing air everywhere, perhaps it spreads germs more places?
 Is that just an irrational fear or thought I have or…?

 DR. DREWS: So, you want to make sure when you're washing your hands — you bring up, you know, rubbing your hands with the towel.
 So, when you're washing your hands with soap and water, it is important to rub them.
 So that friction is an important component of washing your hands.
-But if you've done that while you're washing, then using an air dryer to dry them is satisfactory you make sure that you do get them nice and dry.
+But if you've done that while you're washing, then using an air dryer to dry them is satisfactory as long as you make sure that you do get them nice and dry.
 One of the problems with those air dryers is sometimes it takes a while for your hands to get fully dry and people don't have the patience to wait.
 I know sometimes I don't feel like waiting the full time to get my hands dry.
 And wherever there is moisture, then you can accumulate dirt and germs in that area.
 So, for that reason, they're not as effective.

 ZACH: Okay.
 Okay.
 So be patient when you’re in the restroom.